 During the day, Pepe (Raul Buenfil) is hanging out happily & carefree with his close buddies.
-They watch a neighbor girl showering through the rooftop of their rundown apartment building, fondle a woman walking by them, singing around in the streets with a guitar and even head to the local theater to see a certain cult Spanish movie.
+They watch a neighbor girl showering through the rooftop of their rundown apartment building, fondle a woman walking by them, singing around in the streets with a guitar, and even head to the local theater to see a certain cult Spanish movie.
 Right after this usual daily routine of doing nothing and sodomizing a girl; Pepe gets dressed up for the night and it’s quite a twist.
 You see, Pepe is a transvestite prostitute.
 He dresses up as a woman and heads out to a small cabaret where men specifically seek sex from other men who dress as women.
 There’s also some shows going on like a Veronica Castro look-a-like singing a hit song of hers.
-Just after the weird show and a few drinks; Pepe calling himself “Emmanuel” fucks a creepy-looking dude who talks too much.
+After the weird show and a few drinks—Pepe calling himself “Emmanuel” fucks a creepy-looking dude who talks too much.

-But aside from whatever commentary Enrique Gomez Vadillo had in mind, he of course got all the guys in the movie completely naked for pleasurable reasons.
+But aside from whatever commentary/idea Enrique Gomez Vadillo had in mind, he of course got all the guys in the movie completely naked for pleasurable reasons.
 Vadillo must of had a joyous time filming Chico Temido considering the movie has an infamous shower scene with many dicks flopping around and manly buttocks getting wet.
 Remember I mentioned the guys go see a certain cult Spanish film?
 Vadillo puts on a small nod for his first-produced movie which is Navajeros (Dulces Navajas).
 The guys are watching this movie in the theater and the scene that is playing on the screen is with Isela Vega & José Luis Manzano fucking around.
 More shots of dicks appear here of course.

 El Chico Temido De La Vecindad is an intriguing little watch and very fucking weird as well.
 And for it to be super loosely based on a comical folk song makes it all the more fucking weird & intriguing.
 Maybe that’s good, maybe that’s bad.
 Whatever the case, it is worth a watch for the very curious people in dire need to see all of Enrique Gomez Vadillo’s movies.
 After all, he was a fascinating filmmaker and a notoriously weird & deranged man, so who would not want to watch movies made by such an intriguingly crazy person like this?